VMinachenkoReserve/vminachenko_portfolio/content/featured/Net Rush Forecasting/index.md

 ---
 * Created and implemented a collaborated plan for analysis of NetRush historical sales data
 * Provided descriptive analysis of time series and their characteristics in Tableau
-* Contributed in development of a forecasting model for each group of SKUs and forecast generation of sales quantities in Excel
+* Contributed to the development of a forecasting model for each group of SKUs and forecast generation of sales quantities in Excel
 * Demonstrated the best overall forecasting result in terms of accuracy (RMSE)